-The objective of this course is to provide the knowledge about two-dimensional and three-dimensional graphics notations and their transformations.
-It also provides different Visible Surface detection methods and to gain knowledge about Multimedia Applications as well.
+- 1..
+To understand the two-dimensional graphics and their transformations. - 2.
+To understand the three-dimensional graphics and their transformations. - 3.
+To appreciate Visible Surface detection methods. - 4.
+To gain knowledge about Multimedia Applications.

-Upon successful completion of the course, the student will be able to: CO1 Design and apply two-dimensional primitives and filling methods CO2 Design and apply two-dimensional and three-dimensional transformations.
-CO3 Apply visible surface detection methods for identifying back-faces.
-CO4 Understood Different types of Multimedia fundamentals.
+Upon successful completion of the course, the student will be able to:

+CO1 Design and App oly two-dimensional transformations.

+- CO2 Design and Apply three-dimensional transformations. - CO3 Apply visible surface detection methods for identifying back-faces. - CO4 Understood Different types of Multimedia fundamentals.